4th Degree Misdemeanor DWI Charges

-In Minnesota, someone accused of driving while impaired for the first time within the past 10 years is typically charged with 4th Degree Misdemeanor DWI, as long as there are no aggravating factors or a test refusal.
+In Minnesota, someone accused of driving while impaired for the first time within the past 10 years is typically charged with fourth degree DWI, as long as there are no aggravating factors or law enforcement claims you refused to test.

 When is driving while intoxicated a misdemeanor DWI?